The Fort Osage boys basketball team remains in contention for the Suburban Middle Seven title.

 On Saturday, the Eagles fell 59-56 to Lincoln Prep in the rescheduled championship of the Grain Valley Sonic Showdown.
 Lincoln Prep’s Victor Davis hit a buzzer-beating 3-pointer in the fourth quarter to force overtime, where the Blue Tigers outscored the Eagles 6-3 to claim the win.

-Page 2 of 2 - Grain Valley trailed 24-17 at halftime before rallying in the second half.
+Grain Valley trailed 24-17 at halftime before rallying in the second half.
 Daniel Mahurin’s 18 points, Jordan Mahurin’s 16 and Alvarado’s 10 led the Eagles.

 “I was proud of our kids effort,” Herbert said.
 “They really played hard.”

 WILLIAM CHRISMAN 58, BELTON 46: William Chrisman celebrated Senior Night and clinched a second-straight winning season with the Suburban Middle Seven victory.

 Chris Horn’s 18 points and Alex Ball’s 16 guided the Bears (13-10, 7-4), who have one regular season game remaining at conference leader Raytown Friday.
 Chrisman led 30-23 at halftime.